Understanding FEA: Solving Engineering Problems with Finite Element Analysis

 • and last but not least – the list of limitations and usage recommendations.

 Different types of software are used to simulate other engineering and physical situations.
-FEA software is used to predict construction behavior.
 The most complicated task in performing a plate buckling check for a large structure, like a complete ship design, on a general Finite Element Analysis model is to define numerous plates and the dimensions of these plates to be verified.
 To guarantee the correct results, the model has to have a fine mesh with small enough finite elements.
-But at the same time, each plate field must be treated as one separate structural member for plate buckling checks.
-With the help of a specific tool, it is possible to break the boundaries of general FEA Analysis and enable the code checking directly in Simcenter 3D, Femap, Ansys, etc., by enabling the automatic recognition of structural items.
-The recognition of plates, stiffeners, and girders is based on mesh connectivity and can be performed on any structure which is built with 2D or, in some cases, even 3D elements.
-The structural members are defined automatically and mesh independently.
-This allows an engineer to have a model with fine mesh for precise results of the general finite element analysis and a list of structural members for code checking.

 Since checks are done on structural items and not on finite elements, the best solution for both execution time and accuracy of the results would be to use the extension for general FEA programs capable of the automatic recognition of the structural members mesh independently.

-ANSYS is one of the most used finite element analysis software.
-It has lots of kinds of tools to simulate different engineering and physical situations, such as fluids in CFX and Fluent, static and dynamic motion analyses, steady-state and transient thermal and structural analyses, and modal analyses in which you can obtain free-vibrational frequencies, a bunch of vibrational analyses in ANSYS Mechanical.
-All of these different physical situations can be combined in ANSYS Workbench.
+• ANSYS is one of the most used finite element analysis software.
+It has lots of kinds of tools to simulate different engineering and physical situations, such as fluids in CFX and Fluent, static and dynamic motion analyses, steady-state and transient thermal and structural analyses, and modal analyses.

-Most engineers related to engineering software have worked with Autodesk Inc. from their CAD software such as Autocad and Inventor.
+• Most engineers related to software have worked with Autodesk Inc. from their CAD software such as Autocad and Inventor.

-Nastran is one of the most iconic finite element analysis software that was created by NASA.
-NASTRAN, is an acronym formed from NASA STRucture ANalysis.
+• Nastran is one of the most iconic finite element analysis software that was created by NASA.
 Nastran’s source codes are available in various kinds of other software such as NX Nastran, MSC Nastran, etc.

 There are also a lot of other types of FEA software for any type of task.